← All Articles

 • VPN → Cloud VPN/DirectConnect

-Input your mapped workloads and get monthly cost estimates.
-Add 20-30% buffer for hidden costs.
+Input your mapped workloads.
+Then add 20-30% buffer for hidden costs.

 Step 4: Factor in Migration Costs